June 15, 1885

 Tau Beta Pi Launches Scholarship Program

 The Tau Beta Pi Scholarship Program was established with five of nine awards named in honor of former Secretary Treasurer Emeritus Bob Nagel.
 Given to members for their senior year of full-time study, the $2,000 scholarships are funded by gifts from alumni and corporations, the largest being a $4.3 million bequest from LeRoy Record of Kansas Alpha.
-Tau Beta Pi awards more than 250 scholarships each year.
+Tau Beta Pi awards approximately 250 scholarships each year.

 International Honor Society